CiscoDevNet/intersight-powershell/docs/Initialize-IntersightCrdCustomResource.md

 ```

 ### -Namespace
-Namespace to launch the deployment associated with the custom resource.
+Namespace for launching the deployment associated with the custom resource.

 ```yaml
 Type: string